Programming-Project-SP1-2023/PlantIQ-REST-API/README.md

 If at any point you wish to track the restart and troubleshoot errors simply use the live log provided the "Log Stream" option on the left hand side menu.

+Sucess! the application is now deployed to Microsoft Azure!